PhilHarps/music/README.md

 - Search bar on the home page is case sensitive, and only searches for words within the `description` field of the listing.
 - Alert messages
+- Contact us form failed

-Overall the codebase is of amateur quality.
-Solutions to coding problems are naive, repetitive (not DRY) - bordering on tautological - hamstrung by the lack of coding expertise/confidence and clear understanding of the Rails MVC framework.
-For example, to display different button functionalities for each type of user (un-logged in user, logged in user, logged in user who is also a school), the same control structures are repeated across several views.
+Overall the codebase is of amateur-quality.

+Solutions to problems are naive, repetitive (not DRY) - at times near tautological - brought on by a lack of coding ability and a clear understanding of the Rails MVC framework.
+For example, to display different button functionalities for each type of user (un-logged in user, logged in user, logged in user who is also a school) on different parts of the website, the same control structure is repeated across multiple views.

 ```
 <% if user_signed_in? && current_user.is_school? == true >